-810:5-11-12.
+810:25-11-12.
 Renewal applications

-(a) An application for renewal of a group self-insurance association permit shall be submitted at least sixty (60) days before the expiration date of the existing permit, bound in a hardcover notebook, and accompanied by all of the following:

-(1) A One Thousand Dollar (\$1,000.00) nonrefundable application fee, made payable to the Commission;

-(2) A sample of the members' indemnity agreement and power of attorney, as required by 810:5-11-15, binding the association and each member thereof, jointly and severally, to comply with the provisions of the AWCA;

-(3) A copy of the association's current audited financial statements, unaudited midyear statements, and all current actuarial reports;

-(4) An attestation from the administrator or board that the collective net worth of the members of the association exceeds Two Million Dollars (\$2,000,000.00);

-(5) The estimated standard and discounted premium each association member will pay during the next fiscal year of the association;

-(6) A listing of the type, amount and eligibility requirements of discounts available for the association members, including scheduled discounts;

-(7) Projected expenses for the association for the next fiscal year, in dollar amount and a percentage of the standard premium to be generated;

-(8) Specific and aggregate excess insurance binders for the next fiscal year, and copies of the policies for the current year;

-(9) Underwriting guidelines that are used by the association;

-(10) A copy of the association's bylaws and any other governing instrument;

-(11) A designation of the members' supervisory board and of the administrator of the association;

-(12) The name and contact information of the association's TPA, including a copy of the contract between the association and the TPA;

-(13) A copy of all fidelity bonds and errors and omissions policies secured by the association, its administrator, its TPA, and other organizations providing services;

-(14) Copies of all marketing materials utilized by the association;

-(15) If the TPA does not provide safety, marketing, underwriting, or accounting services, the name or names of the organization or organization who does, and a copy of the contract between the association and these organizations;

-(16) A list of workers' compensation rates to be charged to its members, broken down by classification code.
-The rates should be calculated in accordance with 810:5-11-8;

-(17) Copies of the minutes of all board meetings held during the current year;

-(18) A report of the premiums paid and losses incurred by each member of the association during the current fiscal year;

-(19) Affidavit from the chairman of the board that the association is and has been in full compliance with the rules of the Commission during the current fiscal year;

-(20) Confirmation of proof of coverage filings made with the NCCI; and

-(21) A listing of investments currently held by the association.

-(b) The renewal application shall be reviewed and processed by the Commission in the same manner as the original application.

-810:5-11-13.
+- (a) An application for renewal of a group self-insurance association permit shall be submitted at least sixty (60) days before the expiration date of the existing permit, along with all of the following: - (1) A One Thousand Dollar (\$1,000.00) nonrefundable application fee, made payable to the Commission; - (2) A sample of the members' indemnity agreement and power of attorney, as required by 810:25-11-15, binding the association and each member thereof, jointly and severally, to comply with the provisions of the AWCA; - (3) A copy of the association's current audited financial statements, unaudited midyear statements, and all current actuarial reports; - (4) An attestation from the administrator and chair of the board that: - (A) The collective net worth of the members of the association exceeds Two Million Dollars (\$2,000,000.00); - (B) The association is and has been in full compliance with the rules of the Commission during the current fiscal year; and - (C) All appropriate proof of coverage filings have been made with the NCCI during the current year; - (5) A list of the association's members which includes the following information for each member: - (A) A report of the premiums paid and losses incurred by each member of the association during the current fiscal year; and - (B) The estimated standard and discounted premium each association member will pay during the next fiscal year of the association; - (6) Underwriting guidelines that are used by the association, along with a listing of the type, amount and eligibility requirements of discounts available for the association members, including scheduled discounts; - (7) Projected expenses for the association for the next fiscal year, in dollar amount and a percentage of the standard premium to be generated; - (8) Specific and aggregate excess insurance binders for the next fiscal year, and copies of the policies for the current year; - (9) A copy of the association's bylaws and any other governing instrument; - (10) A designation of the members' supervisory board and of the administrator of the association; - (11) A copy of the contract(s) between the association and all TPAs, including a cover page for each contract which indicates the nature of services provided by the TPA (i.e., claims management, safety, marketing, underwriting or accounting services); - (12) A copy of all fidelity bonds and errors and omissions policies secured by the association, its administrator, and organizations providing services to the association, with the exception of any TPAs; - (13) Copies of all marketing materials utilized by the association; - (14) A list of workers' compensation rates to be charged to its members, broken down by classification code.
+The rates should be calculated in accordance with 810:25-11-8; - (15) Copies of the minutes of all board meetings held during the current year; and - (16) A listing of investments currently held by the association. - (b) The renewal application shall be reviewed and processed by the Commission in the same manner as the original application.

+810:25-11-13.
 Security deposit